DeboraSerra/Trybe-exerc-cios/Module1_fundaments/Block6/Day5-Responsive-CSS/README.md

 * The images can't be bigger than the screen;
 * The items in the navigation element must appear one on each line;
 * The element with the id `header` must be fixed, in a way it always shows on the top of the screen.

+#### BONUS

+As bonus exercise, take the exercise made for the shrimp-mantis and add media-query and CSS library.